-The Health and Physical Education Center, providing instructional areas for men and women, contains a regulation intercollegiate basketball court, a six-lane swimming pool, a small multi-purpose room, classrooms, and offices.
+The Health and Physical Education Center, providing instructional areas for men and women, contains a regulation intercollegiate basketball court, a small multi-purpose room, classrooms, and offices.
 Shower and locker facilities and outdoor athletic fields permit the inclusion of a complete health and physical education program in the curriculum.